Rapoport-Mimi/Mimi-Rapoport-ECE-210/docs/info.md

 ## How to test

-Make sure that the clock is working.
+Make sure that the clock and reset are working.

 ## External hardware